SocketX on AWS

 Deployment Steps

-parameters.jsonfile with your configuration. - From the template directory, run the
+parameters.jsonwith your deployment configuration. - From the template directory, run

-deploy.sh createcommand to deploy, or the delete command to remove resources.
+deploy.sh createto deploy or the delete command to remove resources.

 Configuration